Pop Smoke: Career

-In a Genius interview, he stated that his artist name of Pop Smoke is a combination of Poppa, a name given to him by his Panamanian grandmother, and Smocco Guwop, a nickname from childhood friends and it was also his old Instagram name.
+In a Genius interview, he stated that his artist name of Pop Smoke is a combination of Poppa, a name given to him by his Panamanian grandmother, and Smocco Guwop, a nickname from childhood friends.
 He first attempted rapping during a 2018 visit to a Brooklyn recording studio with Jay Gwuapo.
 In late 2018, he was rapping over a beat from 808Melo's YouTube channel, Jackson recorded a track titled "MPR (Panic Part 3 Remix)" during the session.
 On January 28, 2019, he released "Flexin'".
 Meanwhile, Jackson befriended producer Rico Beats, who was acquainted with record executive Steven Victor.

 The three set up an interview, and in April 2019, Jackson signed to Victor Victor Worldwide and Republic Records.
 On April 23, 2019, Jackson released his breakout single, "Welcome to the Party", that was produced by 808Melo.
 Many remixes of the song were later recorded, with the commercially released versions featuring Nicki Minaj and the other featuring Skepta.
 Jackson released his debut mixtape Meet the Woo on July 26, 2019.
 From October to December 2019, Jackson released multiple singles, including "War" with Lil Tjay, and "100k on a Coupe" with Calboy.

 On December 27, 2019, Jackson appeared on Travis Scott's Cactus Jack Records compilation album JackBoys on the song "Gatti" which was also accompanied by a music video.
-"Gatti" debuted and peaked at number 69 on the US Billboard Hot 100, giving Jackson his first Hot 100 appearance.
+"Gatti" debuted and peaked at number 69 on the US Billboard Hot 100, giving Jackson his first and only Hot 100 appearance before his death.
 On January 16, 2020, Jackson released "Christopher Walking".
 On February 7, 2020, twelve days before his death, Jackson released his second mixtape Meet the Woo 2, with features from Quavo, A Boogie wit da Hoodie, Fivio Foreign and Lil Tjay.

 The mixtape debuted at number seven on the US Billboard 200, earning Jackson his first top-10 hit in the United States.
 Five days after its release, a deluxe edition was released with three new songs, each featuring a guest appearance, consisting of Nav, Gunna, and PnB Rock.
 Jackson teased to social media his debut headlining concert tour Meet the Woo Tour to promote both his mixtapes.
 The tour was planned to begin in the US in March, and end in the UK in April.